Your First Conference

 What to bring:

-- Our annual Conferences have no official dress code.
+- Our annual Conference has no official dress code.
 Conference wear can generally be described as “office casual”.
 Most people wear shirts/slacks; a few choose to wear suits/dresses, especially if they are presenting.
 Dress lightly, but bring along a sweater or jacket since the hotel is chilly inside.
 You will be walking in between sessions so make sure to bring comfortable shoes.
 Overall, make sure that you dress comfortably and confidently.

 - Some spending money for breakfasts and the evenings out.
 Most major banks will have ATMs or branches near the Convention Centre.